-- (1) Facts.
+(1) Facts.

 A participant named a contingent trust for his two minor grandsons as the beneficiary of his retirement plan.
 The trust provided that each grandson had the right to withdraw his entire share upon reaching age 30.
 If either grandson were to die prior to attaining age 30, the other grandson would then become the sole beneficiary and receive all distributions from the trust.
-In the event both grandsons failed to reach age 30, then certain other beneficiaries (the oldest of whom was age 67 at the time of the participant's death) would receive the remaining trust assets. - (2) Ruling.
+In the event both grandsons failed to reach age 30, then certain other beneficiaries (the oldest of whom was age 67 at the time of the participant's death) would receive the remaining trust assets.

+(2) Ruling.

 In ruling that the 67 year old (secondary) contingent remainder beneficiary had to be taken into account and, therefore, had to be considered the DB (requiring the 67 year old's life expectancy to be used to calculate MRDs to the grandsons' trust), the Service stated: "In this case, the discretion the trustee of Trust X has with respect to the payment of trust amounts to the Grandchildren, who are the primary beneficiaries, is a contingency over and above the death of a prior beneficiary.
-The Trust X language does not require that the payments from the IRA Accounts be paid to the Grandchildren on an annual basis and therefore Trust X language does not preclude there being an accumulation of distributions from the IRA Accounts [in the trust]." commentators have stated that this ruling appears to conflict with several prior rulings (e.g., PLRs 9846034 and 199903050, supra) and seems to negate a life expectancy theory.
-However, in this author's opinion, it does seem consistent with the "flavor" of certain prior rulings [cited in this author's previous outlines] and this author has never embraced the life expectancy theory. - (3) Analysis.
-In comparing this ruling to Example 1 in the final regulations, the main difference in the facts appears to be that the initial remainder beneficiaries in Example 1 take outright, whereas the initial remainder beneficiary of a grandson trust beneficiary who dies prematurely is the other grandson, who is also a trust beneficiary.
-Does this difference in facts justify the different result?
-Obviously, it is just as possible for all of the children who are the outright remainder beneficiaries of the non conduit QTIP Trust in Example 1 to predecease the surviving spouse, and for some other beneficiaries named in Trust P to receive the trust benefits (including accumulated distributions from A's retirement plan) upon termination of the trust, as it is for both of the minor grandchildren in the private letter ruling to die before reaching age 30.
-Example 1 does not describe what the instrument provides in the event all of A's children predecease B (i.e., who these secondary remainder beneficiaries would be).
-If Example 1 assumes that the children will live to their respective life expectancies (and will outlive B), then perhaps it overrules PLR 200228025.
+The Trust X language does not require that the payments from the IRA Accounts be paid to the Grandchildren on an annual basis and therefore Trust X language does not preclude there being an accumulation of distributions from the IRA Accounts [in the trust]."
+Some commentators have stated that this ruling appears to conflict with several prior rulings (e.g., PLRs 9846034 and 199903050, supra) and seems to negate a life expectancy theory.
+However, in this author's opinion, it does seem consistent with the "flavor" of certain prior rulings [cited in this author's previous outlines] and this author has never embraced the life expectancy theory.
+With an accumulation trust, the remainder beneficiaries are always counted in the DB analysis, and you must continue analyzing the DB issue at each level until you reach an outright beneficiary who is already living on the DB Determination Date.